headcrab-junkyard/OGS/README.md

 **Q: How much the GoldSource engine is different from original Quake engine?**
 **A:** Let's say it's pretty much a "dieselpunk" version of Quake engine

+**Q: What are the "backtrace logs"?**
+**A:** Call stack of the latest called program functions/class methods before the crash of the program.
+This information allows you to see which function was called and its location in source code
+(they don't show you the actual source code)

 ## License

 GNU GPL v2/3 or higher